Temperature Tolerance Varies • by Both Crop & Variety within Crop

 - For Round Red Radishes, we additionally evaluate how well they retain an attractive, uniformly round radish shape.
-'Rover' is by the far our best heat-tolerant radish, followed by 'Crunchy King.'
+'Rover' and 'Sora' are our best heat-tolerant convention and organic radishes, respectively.
 Most small round radishes do not do well in extreme heat.

 Choosing Varieties for Heat Tolerance — One of a Set of Variables in the Summer Success Equation

 Even the most heat-tolerant, cool-weather varieties have their upper limits.
 In the Deep South none of the crops mentioned in this article are grown at the height of summer, with the exception of summer carrots, perhaps.
 And lettuce will always perform better in cooler conditions.
 Nevertheless, people want to enjoy fresh salads and slaws all summer long, so a selection of varieties that perform well through the stressful summer growing conditions must always be available.
 The varieties we carry and recommend here at Johnny's, while still affected by intense summer conditions, will outperform others.

 Succession planting also plays a fundamental role in the equation for summer success, including the practice of sowing Summer-Plant for Fall-Harvest Varieties.
 While succession planting is often regarded as a season-extension strategy in principle, in this case it relates to working in sync with seasonal temperature cycles, leveraging higher germination temperature ranges of certain crops and planning the time of harvest to occur in cooler temps.
 Brassicas, carrots, and turnips are prime candidates for planting in the heat of summer.
 To learn more, refer to the articles and calculator provided in our Succession Planting Overview.